denispeplin/link_to_action/README.md

 Rails scaffold-generated links are not DRY, and it becomes even worse, when someone tries to make them I18n-friendly (they are not by default).

-If you have twitter-bootstrap installed, and want to make your links looks like a buttons, there will be another addition, 'class' option.
+If you have twitter-bootstrap installed, and want to make your links look like a buttons, there will be another addition, 'class' option.
 To make these buttons really pretty, you will also need icons.